Mitch Keller wins his 6th straight start and Oneil Cruz homers again as Pirates blank Twins 3-0

 UP NEXT

 Twins rookie RHP Simeon Woods Richardson (2-0, 3.05 ERA) pitches Saturday.
-The Pirates had not announced a starter.
+RHP Carmen Mlodzinski (0-2, 6.75) will start for the Pirates in what will likely be a bullpen game.

 —